pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2025-12-25-pecan-cookies.markdown

 - In a <a href='https://amzn.to/4adxMft'>large bowl</a> with a <a href='https://amzn.to/45yqsbM'>hand mixer</a>, beat your softened <a href='/misc/dairy#cream-cheese'>cream cheese</a> until light and fluffy, about 3 minutes
 - <img src='/assets/Food/Healthier Dessert/Pecan CC/cream-cheese.jpg' alt='' class='instruction-image'>

-- Add in the <a href='https://amzn.to/4ceFnvP'>granulated sweetener</a>, vanilla, and salt.
+- Add in the <a href='https://amzn.to/4ceFnvP'>granulated sweetener</a>, <a href='https://amzn.to/43MkDqr'>vanilla</a>, and salt.
 Beat for an additional 2 minutes, until fully combined and airy
 - <img src='/assets/Food/Healthier Dessert/Pecan CC/sweetener.jpg' alt='' class='instruction-image'>

 - Switch to a <a href='https://amzn.to/40F2aK0'>silicone spatula</a>, and mix in the <a href='/misc/grains#oats'>oat flour</a> until fully incorporated and you have a slightly sticky dough